Troubleshooting¶

 [FT-SDK]SyncTaskManager com.demo D Sync Success-[code:200,response:]

-It is recommended to disable this configuration when releasing the Release version.
+It is recommended to turn off this configuration when releasing the Release version.

-You can enable the Plugin's debug logs with the following configuration.
-After enabling, you can find the output logs prefixed with [FT-Plugin] in the Build output logs.
-Use this to view the ASM insertion status of the Plugin.
+You can enable Plugin debug logs with the following configuration.
+After enabling, you can find [FT-Plugin] output logs in the Build output logs.
+Use this to view the ASM writing status of the Plugin.

-It is recommended to disable this configuration when releasing the Release version.
+It is recommended to turn off this configuration when releasing the Release version.

 // >= 1.4.6